DemChing/hkopendata/src/gov/README.md

 ## Efficiency Office (effo)
 - `searchHoliday(params)` Search public holiday in year.
 Static files will be generated.
 [See](/README.md#static-data)

+> If you encounter `Error: unable to verify the first certificate`, you may want to check [this](https://stackoverflow.com/questions/31673587/error-unable-to-verify-the-first-certificate-in-nodejs).
+If you want to modify the configuration of `axios`, check [this](/README.md#request-configuration).

 __Parameters__
 | Name | Required | Accepted | Default | Description | Remarks |
 | --- | --- | --- | --- | --- | --- |